 If you do hit a limit, consider merging duplicate contacts to make room for new additions.

-Yes: create a special user called something like email@example.com (or firstname.lastname@example.org if you are not a Google Apps user), and make that user the owner of the shared group (see “How do I change the owner of a shared group” FAQ) … then provide the password to the master@ account to whichever people that you’d like to be able to manage the group.
-Those people then can manage the shared group or groups by signing in to the CoContacts dashboard or Google Contacts as need be.
+Yes: Create a special user called something like firstname.lastname@example.org (or email@example.com if you are not a G Suite user), and make that user the owner of the shared label (see “How do I change the owner of a shared label” FAQ) … then provide the password to the master@ account to whichever people that you’d like to be able to manage the label.
+Those people then can manage the shared label by signing in to the CoContacts dashboard or Google Contacts as need be.

 Yes, it’s that simple for them.
 They just have to accept the invitation they’ll receive via email after you invite them.

-In the rare case where you would like the owner of a large shared group changed from one user to another, CoContacts support can get this done for you as a $97 service incident, charged to your payment method on file.
-If you’d like that done, have an administrator email us the name of the group, the address of the new owner, and permission to charge your card the incident fee.
-Alternatively, you can certainly create a new group and populate it manually.
+In the rare case where you would like the owner of a large shared label changed from one user to another, CoContacts support can get this done for you as a $97 service incident, charged to your payment method on file.
+If you’d like that done, have an administrator email us the name of the label, the address of the new owner, and permission to charge your card the incident fee.
+Alternatively, you can certainly create a new label and populate it manually.

 Q. How often are syncs done?

 Yes.
-You can manually force a sync of a shared group that you own by signing into your CoContacts dashboard, choose the Groups I Own tab, select the group you wish to force, and select the Save button.
+You can manually force a sync of a shared label that you own by signing into your CoContacts dashboard, choose the Labels I Own tab, select the label you wish to force, and select the Save button.

 Q. What if two people change the same contact at the same time?

-If the group owner and a collaborator edit the same contact between syncs, the owner’s version always “wins”.
+If the label owner and a collaborator edit the same contact between syncs, the owner’s version always “wins”.

-Yes, unless the group owner chooses to override that.
-By default, if you share a group called “X” with others, everyone will see that group as “X”.
-However, the owner of each group has the option to specify an alternate name that everyone else will know that group by.
-And, on top of that, everyone shared on the group has the option to override the name the owner chose with a name of their choice.
-So, to clarify the most complex case, if you share your group with Joe and Sam, and specify that it should be called “X” for others, and Joe decided to override that to call it Y, then a month later you change X to Z, then Joe will continue to know it as Y, while Sam will see X change to Z.
+Yes, unless the label owner chooses to override that.
+By default, if you share a label called “X” with others, everyone will see that label as “X”.
+However, the owner of each label has the option to specify an alternate name that everyone else will know that label by.
+And, on top of that, everyone shared on the label has the option to override the name the owner chose with a name of their choice.
+So, to clarify the most complex case, if you share your label with Joe and Sam, and specify that it should be called “X” for others, and Joe decided to override that to call it Y, then a month later you change X to Z, then Joe will continue to know it as Y, while Sam will see X change to Z.

 We’ll explain by example.
-If you share group x with collaborator y, and group x contained a contact for Joe Smith and collaborator y already had a Joe Smith elsewhere in their contacts, here’s what happens: if both Joe Smith’s had 100% identical content, then only one Joe Smith will exist in the collaborator’s contacts.
+If you share label x with collaborator y, and label x contained a contact for Joe Smith and collaborator y already had a Joe Smith elsewhere in their contacts, here’s what happens: if both Joe Smith’s had 100% identical content, then only one Joe Smith will exist in the collaborator’s contacts.

-If you have shared a group with a collaborator and only given them “view only” rights to that group, and they add a contact to the group, CoContacts correctly does not share the added contact with the rest of the group.
-But we don’t forbid the collaborator from putting the contact in their version of the group either.
-Thus collaborators with ‘view only” rights can end up seeing more contacts in the shared group than the owner for the shared group or other collaborators who do have editing rights to the shared group.
+If you have shared a label with a collaborator and only given them “view only” rights to that label, and they add a contact to the label, CoContacts correctly does not share the added contact with the rest of the group.
+But we don’t forbid the collaborator from putting the contact in their version of the label either.
+Thus collaborators with ‘view only” rights can end up seeing more contacts in the shared label than the owner for the shared label or other collaborators who do have editing rights to the shared label.

-Q. How do I delete a Contact Group from CoContacts?
+Q. How do I delete a label from CoContacts?

-Here’s how: rather than deleting a contact group from within the CoContacts interface, you go to Google Contacts or Gmail’s Contacts, highlight the group in the list of groups, then choose the Delete Group command from the More menu … or, in Android Contacts (sometimes called People Contacts), longpress the group name and then choose Delete.
+Here’s how: rather than deleting a label from within the CoContacts interface, you go to Google Contacts or Gmail’s Contacts, highlight the label in the list of labels, then choose the Delete Label command from the More menu … or, on an Android launch the Contacts app (or People app) long-press the label name and then choose Delete.

 You have two choices:

-If you want the group to disappear for collaborators as well, go to CoContacts and Unshare All the shared group: the group disappears from every collaborator at the end of the next sync.
+If you want the label to disappear for collaborators as well, go to CoContacts and Unshare All the shared label: the label disappears from every collaborator at the end of the next sync.

-However if you delete a shared group from within Google Contacts, the shared group will remain in each collaborators’ Google Contacts.
-(If you accidentally do that, and realize you actually wanted to have the shared group disappear from the collaborators as well, recreate the group in Google Contacts (without bothering to add the contacts), re-invite everyone, then Unshare All from within CoContacts.)
+However if you delete a shared label from within Google Contacts, the shared label will remain in each collaborators’ Google Contacts.
+(If you accidentally do that, and realize you actually wanted to have the shared label disappear from the collaborators as well, recreate the label in Google Contacts (without bothering to add the contacts), re-invite everyone, then Unshare All from within CoContacts.)

 Q. Please clarify the Collaborator Deletion Policy feature?

-If you choose the first of the two options in the Collaborator Deletion Policy, “If collaborator deletes a contact, keep the contact if the contact exists under multiple groups (just remove it from the group)”…
+If you choose the first of the two options in the Collaborator Deletion Policy, “If collaborator deletes a contact, keep the contact if the contact exists under multiple labels (just remove it from the label)”…

 However If you choose the second option: “If collaborator deletes a contact, delete it everywhere”…

 No: editing power includes removal power.
-However, keep in mind that as long as the contact was in more than one group, it is not lost from everywhere, just removed from the shared group … and you can “Undo” deletions.
+However, keep in mind that as long as the contact was in more than one label, it is not lost from everywhere, just removed from the shared label … and you can “Undo” deletions.